veerendra363/Notes/SystemDesign/1_InstagramNewsfeed_System.md

 6. Its addeds this new post to all his/her followers in the feeds DB.
 7. Then addeds same thing in the feeds cache for speed access.

 Now Read service gets the feed from cache or feedsDB

+**High Level Design For Video/Image Post**
+The video or image post is performed in two steps.
+In frist step video or image needs to added to the object storage and get the pre signed url. seconde step is same like the text post

+Step 1 High level design:
+client -> API gateway -> load balancer -> Pre signed url generator -> object storage -> send pre signed url back to client

+Step 2 High level design same as the text post design